BekahHW/BekahHW.github.io/code-and-community.md

           <h1>Community Building</h1>
 <h2><a href="https://virtualcoffee.io/">Virtual Coffee</a></h2>
 <h3>Creator and Maintainer</h3>
-<p>(Accidentally) created the tech community Virtual Coffee in April of 2020, and initiated the vision that supports 300+ developers at all levels with weekly events, slack, monthly challenges, a newsletter, podcast, and larger initiatives.</p>
+<p>I (accidentally) created the tech community <a href="https://virtualcoffee.io/">Virtual Coffee</a> in April of 2020, and initiated the vision that supports 700+ developers at all levels with weekly events, slack, monthly challenges, a newsletter, podcast, and larger initiatives.</p>

           <h2>Podcasts</h2>
 <h3><a href="https://virtualcoffee.io/podcast/">The Virtual Coffee Podcast</a></h3>